YoofWolf/YoofWolf/README.md

 ## Hi there 👋
 - I'm Andy Rojas Sanchez
 - I'm attending at Univeristy of Minnesota Twin Cities (Class of 26)
-- I'm currenyly majoring in Information Technology Infrastructure (ITI), Subplan Data Science 📊
+- I'm currently majoring in Information Technology Infrastructure (ITI), Subplan Data Science 📊
 - I'm more interested in AI 🤖 and Machine learning ⚙️
+- Continous learning

 <!--
 **YoofWolf/YoofWolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.